Su hermana menor

-Su hermana menor (Her Younger Sister) is a 1943 Argentine romantic comedy film, directed by Enrique Cahen Salaberry on his debut.
+Su hermana menor (Her Younger Sister) is a 1943 Argentine romantic comedy film of the classical era of Argentine cinema, directed by Enrique Cahen Salaberry on his debut.
 It stars Silvia Legrand, Zully Moreno, Santiago Arrieta and Oscar Valicelli.
 The script was written by Carlos Adén.

 Plot

 María (Legrand), a servant girl, idolizes her glamorous older sister Gloria (Moreno), who is a model.
 When they fall in love with the same man, Gloria must sacrifice herself.